New Paltz Works with IBM to Create Virtual Lab

 The virtual lab is a continuation of an ongoing relationship between SUNY New Paltz and IBM to address the needs of the academic and business communities.

 "The value of this arrangement goes far beyond the classroom," said Greg Harwick, also a member of the Business Advisory Council.
 "This is a demonstration of the commitment of IBM to public higher education and regional economic development.
 It also demonstrates the continuing ability of SUNY New Paltz to build ties to the business community, meet changing needs of the workplace, and deliver on the promise of a quality educational experience to students."

 The SUNY New Paltz/IBM e-business Virtual Lab is the latest of several high-profile enhancements made possible through the efforts of volunteer supporters and generous donors.

-In the spring, longtime New Paltz supporters Louis and Mildred Resnick donated $90,000 to the university to create nursing scholarships.
-The scholarship program is designed to attract and retain nurses in the Hudson Valley.
-There are now 20 Resnick Nursing Scholars enrolled at New Paltz.
+In the spring, long time New Paltz supporters Louis and Mildred Resnick donated $90,000 to the university to create nursing scholarships.
+The scholarship program is designed to attract or retain nurses in the Hudson Valley.
+There are now 20 Resnick Nursing Scholars enrolled at the university.

 "We've grown as a university that offers excellence in all areas - education, the arts, business, engineering and the liberal arts," said David Lavallee, the university's provost.
 "IBM's confidence in our relatively young School of Business is testimony to the success and dedication of the dean, the faculty, an aggressive advisory council, and a strong, involved alumni base."

-The School of Business offers the bachelor's degree in business administration and accounting, and the MBA, with concentrations in accounting, finance, marketing, management, information and knowledge management, and international business.
+The School of Business offer the bachelor's degree in business administration and accounting, and the MBA, with concentrations in accounting, finance, marketing, management, information and knowledge management, and international business.

 MBA classes beginning in January will use the SUNY New Paltz/IBM e-business Virtual Lab.